Mike Redway: Life and career

 In 2019 Mike was the driving force behind the launch of a website offering ready- made jingles to the advertising, TV and Media markets called Redrock Production Music.
 He also wrote all the original songs used in Paul Dunn's 2019 touring adaptation of Catherine Cookson's The Cinder Path, produced by Leah Bell.

+Mike was also a regular contributor to many recording sessions with the BBC Radio Orchestra and music director Neil Richardson.